A static theory of promises: Abstract

 \section{Abstract}

-We discuss for the concept of promises within a framework that can be applied to either humans or technology.
-We compare promises to the more established notion of obligations and find promises to be both simpler and more effective at reducing uncertainty in behavioural outcomes.
+We discuss the concept of promises within a framework that can be applied to either humans or technology.
+We compare promises to the more established notion of obligations and find promises to be both simpler and more effective at reducing uncertainty about multi-agent behaviour.